Impact Rolling / High Energy Impact Compaction

 • rubbilise sharp oversize rock on tip heads, pit floors and mine haul roads, resulting in significant savings on tyre wear and damage to mine haul trucks.

-• liquification mitigation can be achieved because compaction rearranges soil particles into tighter configuration, increasing soil density.
+• liquification mitigation by rearranging soil particles into tighter configuration, increasing soil density.
 This increases the shear strength and liquification resistance of the soil, encouraging a dilative response instead of a contractive, dynamic soil response.

-• permeability is reduced e.g. for capping layers in mine rehabilitation by reducing the voids present in the soil.
+• permeability and seepage reduction e.g. for capping layers in mine rehabilitation by reducing the voids present in the soil to reduce acid mine drainage.

 • renewable energy infrastructure (roads, lay-down areas, substation foundations)